 5. How can I learn more about this?

-The National Cancer Institute, the National Society of Genetic Counselors, and Know:BRCA all provide more detail about BRCA1/2 and genetic testing in general.
+The National Cancer Institute and the National Society of Genetic Counselors provide more detail about BRCA1/2 and genetic testing in general.
 Facing Our Risk of Cancer Empowered (FORCE) has information on their website and gives personalized guidance through their free Helpline (1-866-288-7475).
 You can call Susan G. Komen’s free Helpline 1-877 GO KOMEN (1-877-465-6636) if you have questions or concerns about breast cancer.
-You can also email them at email@example.com.
+You can also email them at firstname.lastname@example.org.